-These sources consist of legitimate science or are evidence based through the use of credible scientific sourcing.
-Legitimate science follows the scientific method, is unbiased and does not use emotional words.
-These sources also respect the consensus of experts in the given scientific field and strive to publish peer reviewed science.
-Some sources in this category may have a slight political bias, but adhere to scientific principles.
+These sources consist of legitimate science or are evidence-based through the use of credible scientific sourcing.
+Legitimate science follows the scientific method, is unbiased, and does not use emotional words.
+These sources also respect the consensus of experts in the given scientific field and strive to publish peer-reviewed science.
+Some sources in this category may have a slight political bias but adhere to scientific principles.
 See all Pro-Science sources.

 Factual Reporting: VERY HIGH

-Founded in 1892, The American Psychological Association (APA) is the largest scientific and professional organization of psychologists in the United States, with over 118,000 members including scientists, educators, clinicians, consultants, and students.
-According to their about page the mission is to “promote the advancement, communication, and application of psychological science and knowledge to benefit society and improve lives.”
+Founded in 1892, The American Psychological Association (APA) is the largest scientific and professional organization of psychologists in the United States, with over 118,000 members, including scientists, educators, clinicians, consultants, and students.
+According to their about page, the mission is to “promote the advancement, communication, and application of psychological science and knowledge to benefit society and improve lives.”

 Funded by / Ownership

-The APA is non-profit organization that discloses financial information here.
+The APA is a non-profit organization that discloses financial information here.
 Funding is derived from membership fees as well as donations.

 Analysis / Bias

-Overall, the APA is a Pro-Science source that properly sourced all information.
-(D. Van Zandt 6/10/2019)
+Overall, the APA is a Pro-Science source that properly sources all information.
+(D. Van Zandt 6/10/2019) Updated (11/03/2023)

 Last Updated on November 3, 2023 by Media Bias Fact Check